rearc-data/fred-truck-tonnage/README.md

 ## Main Overview

 This release contains information on the truck tonnage index.
 The truck tonnage index is a way to measure the gross tonnage of freight which is carried by motor carriers monthly in the United States.
-It is an important data point as many researchers believe that seventy percent of motor carriers are trucks.
+It is an important data point as around seventy percent of motor carriers are trucks.

 The included data is provided by the Federal Reserve Bank of St. Louis' FRED (Federal Reserve Economic Data) platform, which contains information on over 700,000+ series related to historical economic data.
 If you are interested in learning more or want to explore other datasets maintained on FRED, visit the [FRED homepage](https://fred.stlouisfed.org/).